 More

-HUH Joon-ho was born in 1964 to HEO Jang-gang, himself a popular film actor in the 1960s and 1970s with more than 300 films to his credit, including classics like <Piagol> (1955), <The Bell Tower> (1958), <Under the Sky of Seoul> (1961), <A Bonanza> (1961), <Evergreen Tree> (1961), <The Midnight Sun> (1972).
-HUH began his acting career in 1985, as a part of the chorus for the musical <Wandering Stars>, an influential work of youth theater, and was cast later that year in the movie <Chung (Blue Sketch)> (1986).
-He appeared in many movies and TV series during the early 90s, including the antiwar classic <White Badge> (1992) as one of the leads, but he had to wait a few more years and the release of <The Terrorist> (1995) to make a name for himself, winning Best Supporting Actor at the Blue Dragon Film Awards.
-However, his priority was still his musical career.
-He notably played the lead role in the Seensee Company production of Eric WOOLFSON’s musical <Gambler> from its debut in 1999 and for over a decade.
-This performance won him the Korea Musical Award for Best Actor in 2000.
-Due to his experience in the physically demanding roles in musicals, he was considered early on by filmmakers to be a reliable supporting actor in films, and so was often offered roles of courageous soldiers such as in <Silmido> (2003), which earned him Best Supporting Actor at the Grand Bell Awards.
-In the hit drama series <All in>, he played LEE Byung-Hun’s friend and was particularly popular as the father of the titular character in the period TV drama <Jumong>.
-After <Moss> (2010), he temporarily left the screens, having retreated to the US from where he kept managing his musical production company.
-He made his comeback in 2016 after being offered a small role in <The Merciless> (2017).
-He has been very active ever since.
-He was particularly praised for his portrayal of angst in his role as a father and small entrepreneur suddenly faced with bankruptcy as a consequence of the 1997 Asian financial crisis in <Default> (2018).
+Huh Joonho was born in 1964 to Heo Janggang, himself a popular film actor in the 1960s and 1970s with more than 300 films to his credit including classics like <Piagol> (1955).
+Huh began his acting career in 1985, as a part of the chorus for the musical <Wandering Stars>, an influential work of youth theater, and was cast later that year in the movie <Chung (Blue Sketch)> (1986).
+He appeared in many movies and TV series during the early 1990s, including the antiwar manifesto <White Badge> (1992) in which he played one of the leads, but he had to wait a few more years and the release of <The Terrorist> (1995) to make a name for himself, winning Best Supporting Actor at the Blue Dragon Film Awards for good measure.
+However, his musical career still remained his top priority.
+He notably played the lead role in the Seensee Company production of Eric Woolfson’s musical <Gambler> for over a decade since its creation in 1999.
+With this performance being recognized with a Korea Musical Award for Best Actor in 2000 and his long experience in physically demanding roles, film directors started to see him early on as a supporting actor they could rely on, and so it was not rare for him to end up in action films, such as in <Silmido> (2003) which earned him Best Supporting Actor at the Grand Bell Awards.
+In the hit drama series <All in>, he played Lee Byunghun’s friend and was particularly popular as the father of the titular character in the period TV drama <Jumong>.
+After <Moss> (2010), he temporarily left the screens, having retreated to the US from where he continued to manage his musical production company.
+He made his comeback in 2016 after he was offered a small role in <The Merciless> (2017) and has been very active ever since.
+He was particularly praised for his depiction of a small entrepreneur facing bankruptcy as a consequence of the 1997 Asian financial crisis in <Default> (2018).
 In 2019, he played the former tutor of the lead character in the Korean-language Netflix Original series <Kingdom>.
+After starring alongside Choi Minsik and Han Sukkyu in the historical film <Forbidden Dream> (2019) which retraced the events leading to the greatest inventions under King Sejong, Huh joined the main cast of Ryoo Seungwan’s blockbuster action drama <Escape from Mogadishu> (2021), playing a North Korean ambassador in Somalia requesting the assistance from his South Korean counterpart.

 Less